Skip to Content

 Keep Your Financial Affairs in Order with a Power of Attorney

 To allow a person you trust to have control over your financial affairs, it is important to create a notarized power of attorney.
-This document gives a person you trust the right to take charge of your finances only if you become unable to do so, whether due to a medical emergency, a military deployment, or other incapacitation such as a mental disability.
+This document gives a trusted individual the authority to manage your finances only if you become unable to do so, whether due to a medical emergency, military deployment, or other incapacitation such as a mental disability.

 Call our Rancho Cucamonga attorney today at (909) 328-6280 for a free consultation.